-Healthcare utilisation largely depends on both demand and supply-side factors.
+Healthcare utilization largely depends on both demand and supply-side factors.
 On the supply side, health infrastructure could be better to serve the population's needs, whereas, on the demand side, affordability is the main challenge, especially for poor households.
 Health insurance provides an opportunity to avail of decent health facilities.
-The government of Pakistan launched the Sehat Sahulat Programme (SSP) to provide equitable and affordable indoor health services through public-driven health insurance.
+The government of Pakistan launched the Sehat Sahulat Program (SSP) to provide equitable and affordable indoor health services through public-driven health insurance.

-The current study has analysed the SSP by focusing on the factors that may reduce the in-door utilisation of health services.
+The current study has analyzed the SSP by focusing on the factors that may reduce the in-door utilization of health services.
 Besides secondary analysis, we have managed the qualitative and quantitative field survey by conducting in-depth interviews with all the supply and demand side stakeholders.
 A household survey is also carried out with the beneficiaries.

-Our analysis found that the programme has been facing the issues of lower utilisation due to various factors, including lack of awareness and a limited number of empanel hospitals.
+Our analysis found that the program has been facing the issues of lower utilization due to various factors, including lack of awareness and a limited number of empanel hospitals.
 In some districts, there is only one hospital to cater to the needs of 73,000 families.
-The programme also requires focus to ensure 100 percent enrolment of all the eligible families, as in study districts, the pending cases range from 22 percent to 74 percent, with an average of 39 percent.
-Around 7 percent of the inpatients are deprived of seeking indoor treatment, either due to lack of hospital or lack of facility in the hospital or denial of services by the empanel hospital.
+The program also requires focus to ensure 100% enrolment of all the eligible families, as in study districts, the pending cases range from 22% to 74%, with an average of 39%.
+Around 7% of the inpatients are deprived of seeking indoor treatment, either due to lack of hospital or lack of facility in the hospital or denial of services by the empanel hospital.

-The programme requires improving the environment of the empanel hospital by ensuring the availability of communication material, the 24/7 presence of a front desk person (HFO), and the availability of the operational manual.
-On the demand side, we found that most beneficiaries need more proper knowledge about various programme features, including where they should go for treatment, package amount, type of treatment covered in the package, and whom to contact for information.
+The program requires improving the environment of the empanel hospital by ensuring the availability of communication material, the 24/7 presence of a front desk person (HFO), and the availability of the operational manual.
+On the demand side, we found that most beneficiaries need more proper knowledge about various program features, including where they should go for treatment, package amount, type of treatment covered in the package, and whom to contact for information.